Romain-Thomas-Shef/STON/docs/source/analysis_window.rst

 To analyse the image and identify regions within the image you must use the button *Run Region identification* (in blue, top-right corner).
 This will take the currently displayed image and send it to the identification algorithm.
-The first step uses the *label* function of the scikit-image `measure module <https://scikit-image.org/docs/stable/api/skimage.measure.html>`_ scikit-image librarythat will identify regions based on pixels values.
+The first step uses the *label* function of the scikit-image `measure module <https://scikit-image.org/docs/stable/api/skimage.measure.html>`_ scikit-image library that will identify regions based on pixels values.
 It works only with images with integer values for each pixel.
 In order to create such image with create a binary image where each pixel is set to 1 if it is above the average of the image, 0 otherwise.
 Once this part is done with use the *regionprops* function that extract properties of the regions (e.g. position, areas, etc).